Bitterroot Outfitters

 What about the food?

 Food is all premade, vacuum sealed and frozen.
 On occasion we do use Mountain House.
-Drop camps must bring thier own food and be able to fit in 2 coolers.
+Drop camps must bring their own food and be able to fit in 2 coolers.

 How much should I tip, who should I tip?